-So, the clear message is: when attempting to connect two triangulations in practice to prove that they are homeomorphic, we should use a blind search, because the cost of searching through a larger set of triangulations with $n+h$ tetrahedra is found to be significantly cheaper than the cost of extending the search to $n+h+1$ tetrahedra.
+From these experiments, the clear message is: when attempting to connect two triangulations in practice to prove that they are homeomorphic, we should use a blind search, because the cost of searching through a larger set of triangulations with $n+h$ tetrahedra is found to be significantly cheaper than the cost of extending the search to $n+h+1$ tetrahedra.

-This also highlights the importance of experimental testing: the blind search could theoretically run through $e^{O(n \log n)}$ triangulations at every new height, whereas the monotonic search only searches through $O(n^h)$ triangulations at height $h$; although the former cost is more expensive in theory, it is shown to be cheaper in practice.
+This also highlights the importance of experimental testing: the blind search could theoretically run through $e^{O(n \log n)}$ triangulations at every new height, whereas the unimodal search only searches through $O(n^h)$ triangulations at height $h$.
+Although the former cost is more expensive in theory, our experiments show that it is cheaper in practice.

-We see then that the main benefit of monotonicity is theoretical: when working in a proof with two triangulations of the same 3-manifold, instead of just assuming there is an arbitrary path of 2-3 and 3-2 moves with no particular structure, we may strengthen this assumption to use a semi-monotonic path instead.
+This suggests that the main benefit of unimodal sequences is theoretical: when working in a proof with two triangulations of the same $3$-manifold, instead of just assuming there is an arbitrary path of 2-3 and 3-2 moves with no particular structure, we may strengthen this assumption to use a unimodal path of 2-3 and 2-0 moves instead.

-Having said this, we can make two final observations: \begin{itemize} \item In most of our test cases, the height gap is small: of our 2984 triangulations, only 81 had a height gap over $2$.
-Thus the performance gap we see, though significant when it occurs, appears uncommon. \item In \emph{all} of our test cases, the heights themselves are surprisingly small: $\leq 3$ for every blind search, and $\leq 7$ for every monotonic search except the one that was terminated early. \end{itemize}
+Having said this, we can make two final observations: \begin{itemize} \item In most of our test cases, the height gap is small: of our 2984 manifolds, only 81 had a height gap over $2$.
+Thus, the performance gap we see, though significant when it occurs, appears uncommon. \item In \emph{all} of our test cases, the heights themselves are surprisingly small: $\leq 3$ for every blind search, and $\leq 7$ for every unimodal search (except for the one that was terminated early). \end{itemize}

-It is important to note that our experiments may be subject to the tyranny of small numbers: whilst we cover hundreds of millions of intermediate triangulations, these triangulations are all relatively small.
+It is also important to note that our experiments may be subject to the tyranny of small numbers: whilst we cover hundreds of millions of intermediate triangulations, these triangulations are all relatively small.
 Due to the exponential time and memory requirements, obtaining exact data such as ours quickly becomes impossible as the number of tetrahedra grows.